Sherry Farrell Racette

-Sherry Farrell Racette (born 1952) is a Métis-Canadian feminist scholar, author, curator, and artist.
+Sherry Farrell Racette (born 1952) is a First Nations feminist scholar, author, curator, and artist.
 She is best known for her contributions to Indigenous and Canadian art histories.
 She is currently an associate professor of Visual Arts at the University of Regina.

 Life

 Racette was born in Manitoba, and is of Métis ancestry.
 She is of a member of the Timiskaming First Nation and taught at Concordia University in 2007.
 She holds a master's degree in Education, from the University of Regina, and completed her PhD in Native Studies, Anthropology, and History at the University of Manitoba.

 Works

 Academic career

 Racette is a board member of the Aboriginal Curatorial Collective, and her artwork promotes Aboriginal and Aboriginal women's histories.
 Racette's paintings have been featured in a number of publications, and her work "The Flower Beadwork People" was published by the Gabriel Dumont Institute in 1992.
 Other artworks on display at the institute, created by Racette, include "Keep Your Spirit Free," (poster) and the collection of "Flags of the Métis" Racette's artwork is also exhibited at the Mackenzie Art Gallery in Saskatchewan.
 She is a member of the Saskatchewan Arts Board, and also serves on the board of the Saskatchewan Heritage Foundation.
 In 2009-2010, as a Resident Scholar at the School for Advanced Research, Racette created an exhibition on Material Culture as Encoded Objects and Memory.
 In 2013, she was an exhibition consultant for the Montreal McCord Museum's "Wearing Our Identity : The First People's Collection."
 Racette has been mentioned as an artist in the book titled " The Artist Herself : Self-Portraits by Canadian Historical Women Artists."